 \subsection{Shape Correspondence}

-Our method can act as a robust feature extraction backbone for learning fine-grained shape correspondences from two meshes.
-We demonstrate this by the task of human body matching using FAUST~\cite{DBLP:conf/cvpr/Bogo0LB14} and SCAPE~\cite{DBLP:journals/tog/AnguelovSKTRD05} dataset.
-Specifically, our network is trained to predict 3-dimensional canonical human coordinates similar to~\cite{mehta2017vnect} but on the mesh level.
+Our method can act as a robust feature extraction backbone for learning fine-grained shape correspondences between two meshes.
+We demonstrate via human body matching using FAUST~\cite{DBLP:conf/cvpr/Bogo0LB14} and SCAPE~\cite{DBLP:journals/tog/AnguelovSKTRD05} datasets.
+Specifically, our network was trained to predict 3-dimensional canonical human coordinates in a similar way to~\cite{mehta2017vnect}, but at mesh level.
 The set of predicted coordinates is treated as an $\mathcal{R}^3$-valued function and the functional coordinates (dimension = 30) are computed based on the spectrum of the Laplace-Beltrami operator on the corresponding mesh.
-We then build a functional map, \revise{a representation for non-rigid shape matching}, between the source and target meshes by solving a linear system as in~\cite{ovsjanikov2012functional}.
-Lastly, the map is refined using ZoomOut~\cite{DBLP:journals/tog/MelziRRSWO19} and converted back into point-to-point correspondence.
-Note that due to the small amount of data, we additionally remesh our geometries with different subdivision connectivities as augmentation during network training, which enforces the model to learn a tessellation-invariant robust feature.
+We then build a functional map, a representation for non-rigid shape matching, between the source and target meshes, by solving a linear system as in~\cite{ovsjanikov2012functional}.
+Lastly, the map is refined using ZoomOut~\cite{DBLP:journals/tog/MelziRRSWO19} and converted back to point-to-point correspondences.
+Note that due to the scarcity of data, we additionally remeshed our geometries with different subdivision connectivities to augment training data, which helps the model to learn tessellation-invariant robust features.

 Our evaluation protocol follows Bogo et al.~\shortcite{DBLP:conf/cvpr/Bogo0LB14} and Donati et al.~\shortcite{donati2020deep}: The shape correspondence error is calculated as the normalized mean geodesic distance between predicted and ground-truth mapped target positions on the target mesh.
-The datasets, namely FAUST and SCAPE, are respectively divided into 80:20 and 51:20 training/test splits.
-Results from different combinations of the training and test sets are reported in Table~\ref{tab:correspondence} and visualized in Fig.~\ref{fig:correspondence}. \revise{Our method achieves state-of-the-art matching results and shows good generalizability across different datasets, demonstrating the effectiveness of the proposed method on this challenging task.}
+The datasets, FAUST and SCAPE, were respectively divided into 80:20 and 51:20 training/test splits.
+Results from different combinations of the training and test sets are reported in Table~\ref{tab:correspondence} and results are visualized in Fig.~\ref{fig:correspondence}.
+Our method achieves state-of-the-art matching and shows good generalizability across different datasets, demonstrating the effectiveness of the proposed method on this challenging task.